fanpu/blog/courses.md

 ---
 layout: page
-title: CMU Course Review
+title: CMU Course Review and Recommendations
 current: courses
 class: page-template
 navigation: true
 permalink: /courses/
 cover: assets/images/ryan_mountain_joshua_tree.avif
-navigation: True
 toc: True
 comments: True
 ---
-Here, I talk about my thoughts on the courses that I took throughout my time at Carnegie Mellon University, as well as observations on how my general academic focus and interests changed over the years.
+Here I share my thoughts on the courses that I took at Carnegie Mellon University.
+Note that my experiences with some of these courses can be highly dependent on the professors, or due to the impact of virtual classes during the COVID-19 pandemic.

 Feel free to ask any questions about the courses at CMU, including those that I have not taken, in the comments section below.

-<button class="button is-active">hi </button>

-## Courses
+---
 ### Fall 2018
 - 15-122 Principles of Imperative Computation
 - 15-151 Mathematical Foundations for Computer Science